vsk2404/sample-voting-app/README.md

 ![alt text](images/vote_ui.png)

 ### Note:
-> I have copied the project repo from the Docker samples GitHub repo.
-I have created the GitHub actions workflow files as per the project.
+> **I have copied the project from the Docker samples GitHub repo.
+I have created the GitHub actions workflow files as per the project.**

 ----------------------------------------------------------------------------------------------------------